RowenStipe/Scripts/Tox-Gource/README.md

 This script has only been tested to with OSX as of this writing, but should work on a linux system as well.

+To run this script simply run `./tox-gource-maker.sh` in terminal.

 #LICENCE

 GNU GENERAL PUBLIC LICENSE